Lets Play: Versus

 Super Mario Sunshine

-- Took a Level in Badass: Tyler and Josh did much better in the Sandbird mission than how they did in the actual versus.
+- Took a Level in Badass: Tyler and Josh do much better in the Sandbird mission than how they did in the actual Versus.

 Super Mario 64